cunchem/mac_address_eui48/README.md

 This is an implementation of MAC address along with tools for OUI lookup and random MAC address generation.
 It can be used as a Ruby library or through the command line tools.

-The OUI resolver is based on the official OUI file provided by the IEEE [http://standards-oui.ieee.org/oui.txt] and stored in data/.
+The OUI resolver is based on the official OUI file provided by the IEEE [[http://standards-oui.ieee.org/oui.txt]].
+This file is stored in `data/`.

 ## Features
 ### Command line tools